jacobrossi/WifiLights/README.md

 # WifiLights
-Web app and companion Arduino firmware for controlling addressable LED strips.
+Web app and companion Arduino firmware for controlling addressable RGB LED strips.
+It was designed with Christmas lights in mind, but you can use it for all kinds of fun projects.

 <img src="https://github.com/jacobrossi/WifiLights/raw/master/public/images/screenshot.jpg" width="300" alt="Screenshot of WifiLights app">